-- Describe how results, accomplishments, and outcomes relate to the proposed research. - Provide a list of cited literature.
-Clearly indicate literature that directly resulted from the original VRP project. - Attachment 7: Translation Statement (one-page limit): Upload as "Translation.pdf".
-Describe how the proposed research will transform a promising discovery into new drugs, devices, or practice guidelines that are ready for definitive testing in clinical trials. - Briefly describe the promising discovery to be translated.
-Explain what steps need to be taken and what barriers need to be overcome in order to translate the promising discovery into clinical application.
-Describe how the proposed research takes the necessary steps and removes barriers toward clinical translation. - Describe how the research is designed with sufficient understanding and consideration of the FDA regulatory approval requirements.
-As applicable, explain how the investigative team will include expertise in the FDA regulatory approval process. - Clearly state specific regulatory milestones, such as when an IND/IDE application will be submitted. - Attachment 8: Impact Statement (one-page limit): Upload as "Impact.pdf".
-Describe how the short-term and long-term outcome(s) of the proposed research, if successful, will advance the field of visual system trauma research, change the standard of care, improve the quality of life, contribute to the development or validation of evidence-based policy or guidelines, or otherwise impact the visual health of Service members, Veterans, and the American public. - Attachment 9: Relevance to Military Health Statement (one-page limit): Upload as "Military.pdf".
-Explain how the proposed research is responsive to the healthcare needs and quality of life of Service members and Veterans with eye injury and/or visual impairment and/or to their family members and caregivers. - Identify any element(s) or special consideration(s) related to the applicability of the ultimate outcome of the research in the military operational environment (e.g., battlefield, Battalion Aid Stations, Forward Support Medical Battalions). - If active duty military, Veteran, or military family member population(s) will be used in the proposed research project, describe the population(s), the appropriateness of the population(s) for the proposed research, and the feasibility of using the population.
+Describe the anticipated short-term and long-term outcomes of the proposed research. - Clearly identify the overarching challenge or question to be addressed in the context of the FY20 VRP Focus Areas. - Explain how the outcomes will collectively overcome the overarching challenge or answer the overarching question. - Describe the significance of overcoming the overarching challenge.
+Explain how it will advance the field of visual system trauma research, change the standard of care, improve the quality of life, contribute to the development or validation of evidencebased policy or guidelines, or otherwise impact the visual health of Service members, Veterans, and the American public. - In addition to articulating the impact of the overall program, describe the impact(s) of each individual project.
+If applicable, identify broader impact(s) beyond the scope/ objective of the collaboration. - Attachment 7: Relevance to Military Health Statement (one-page limit): Upload as "Military.pdf".
+Explain how the proposed research is responsive to the healthcare needs and quality of life of military Service members and Veterans with eye injury and/or visual impairment and/or to their family members and caregivers. - Identify any element(s) or special consideration(s) related to the applicability of the ultimate outcome of the research in the military operational environment (e.g., battlefield, Battalion Aid Stations, Forward Support Medical Battalions).
+Applicants may consult A Beginner's Guide to Army Healthcare System and the Joint Health Services Joint Publication 4-02 for descriptions of health services across the range of military operations. - If active duty military, Veteran, or military family member population(s) will be used in the proposed research project, describe the population(s), the appropriateness of the population(s) for the proposed research, and the feasibility of using the population.
 If a non-military population will be used for the proposed research project, explain how the population simulates the targeted population.